rushithakanumuri/pdsnd_github/README.md

 project on Exploring US bikeshare data

 ### Description
-Describe what your project is about and what it does
+my project is about exploring the bikrshare data in chicago,new_york_city and washington using python

 ### Files used
 chicago.csv